hackclub/blot/docs/assembly/ASSEMBLY.md

 [You can download the firmware here.](https://github.com/hackclub/blot/raw/main/hardware/motor-control-board/firmware/uf2/firmware.ino.uf2)

-First hold down the boot button (right button with a small `B` next to it) on your Xiao and then plug it into your computer.
+First hold down the boot button (right button with a small `B` next to it) on your Xiao and then plug it into your computer while still holding the button.

 <img width="500" src="./assets/xiao-labelled.png" />

-It should appear as a drive.
+It should appear as a drive, at which point you can release the button.
+If it doesn't appear, try again until it appears.

 Next drop the firmware `.uf2` file onto drive.